rohankadekodi/cs360v-s23/presentations.md

 - Limitations, strengths, and weaknesses: 7 points
 - Discussion of how the authors evaluated the paper OR system demo: 8 points

+**Please submit any slides, code, etc. used in your presentation to Canvas before your presentation**